Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 1. Click on **Edit**.

     > **Note**: This scenario is all too common.
-A Developers often forget to remove the connection string from the appsettings.json file when testing an application, exposing the secret in the repo and allowing exposed credentials to remain in history, resulting in a significant security hole.
+Developers often forget to remove the connection string from the appsettings.json file when testing an application, exposing the secret in the repo and allowing exposed credentials to remain in history, resulting in a significant security hole.
 This is a common issue when testing local applications.

     ![setup](media/06-26-2024(10).png)